Teaching, Learning & Sociocultural Studies

 Department Head: Walter Doyle

-Teacher certification programs in TLS include undergraduate degree programs in Early Childhood Education (birth – age 8) and Elementary Education (grades K-8), with a Bilingual Endorsement option.
+Teacher certification programs in TLS include undergraduate degree programs in Early Childhood Education (birth-age 8) and Elementary Education (grades K-8), with a Bilingual Endorsement option.
+We are now offering a teaching degree through a new partnership with Sunnyside Unified School District called Pathways to Teaching.
 At the graduate level, the Teach Arizona program (available in Tucson and Phoenix/Chandler) leads to a master's degree with certification as a teacher of Math, Science, English, American government, History, or Spanish in middle or high schools (grades 7-12).
 Additional programs lead to endorsements in bilingual education, reading, and English as a Second Language (ESL).
 For more information on teacher certification programs, go to the certification programs page.

 Graduate programs in TLS are described here and include degrees in Language, Reading & Culture (M.A., ED.S, ED.D, Ph.D.) and Teaching & Teacher Education (M.A., M.Ed., Ph.D.).
 The LRC graduate programs revolve around the study of the teaching and learning of literacy and biliteracy in the educational context of cultural and linguistic diversity.
 Related program position statements can be found here.
 The TTE graduate programs focus on a wide variety of aspects of teaching and learning, including teacher preparation and development, curriculum theory and policy, and subject-specific content such as mathematics and science.
 Teachers in Industry is a STEM (science, technology, engineering and math) focused program providing in-service middle and high school teachers a combination of paid summer work in Arizona businesses and industries with intensive coursework that leads either to a Masters Degree in Teaching and Teacher Education or professional development credits, depending on individual needs.